mnedelchev-vn/pancakeswap-sniper-bot/README.md

 * `senderPrivateKey` - this is the private key of the wallet address which will be used to execute the buying transaction.
 String, 66 bytes size starting with `0x`.

 #### Optional parameters:
-* `gasLimit` - the transaction gas limit, default value is 300000.
+* `gasLimit` - the maximum amount of gas you are willing to consume on a transaction, default value is 300000.
 * `gasPrice` - the transaction gas price in Gwei, default value is 10 Gwei.
 * `transactionIterations` - how many times you want the transaction to be executed.
 Some fairlaunches have smart contract conditions to not buy big amounts of tokens for single transaction, so in the case that you want to buy bigger amount and to bypass the contract condition you can execute many transactions buying same amount.
 Setting `transactionIterations` to 3 will execute 3 different buying transactions with the same transaction parameters.
 Default value is 1.
 * `transactionSlippage` - the difference ( in percents ) between the expected price of a trade and the executed price of that trade.
 Default value is 15 percents, integer.